-Perinatal mental health (PMH) concerns a woman’s emotional and psychological wellbeing during pregnancy and up to around three years after giving birth.
+Perinatal mental health (PMH) concerns emotional and psychological wellbeing during pregnancy and after birth.
 It covers all mental health problems associated with pregnancy, birth and beyond.
 These include pre and postnatal depression, obsessive compulsive disorder (OCD), post-traumatic stress disorder (PTSD) and postpartum psychosis.

 Postpartum psychosis is a rare but serious mental health illness that can affect women soon after giving birth.
 It’s also known as puerperal or postnatal psychosis.

 - Behaving out of character

 The causes of postpartum psychosis are unknown but risk factors include:

 - Having a family history of mental health illness, particularly postpartum psychosis

 - Developing the same illness after a previous pregnancy